 In Barcelona, the key areas to be are Old City, Harbor/Barceloneta, Eixample, and Montjuic.
 Other nice neighborhoods to explore are Gracia, the Gothic Quarter, and Raval.
-Stay in one of the main areas and utilize the metro to get around!
+Try to stay find accommodations in one of these areas to ensure a good home base location to enable you to visit the city and all it has to offer.

-This is a large market on Las Ramblas, where there is tons of fruit, meats, candy, nuts and other things.
+This is a large market on Las Ramblas, with little shops selling fruit, meats, candy, nuts and more.
 Most walk through and get some snacks.

 This is one of Barcelona’s busiest streets so make sure to just stroll along it